-- the engineer or engineering firm has been made and the system was installed in accordance with the approved design. - (7) Final approval for the system will be withheld until all components of the system, including building sewer and house connection, have been inspected. - c.
-Failure to Pass Final Inspection: If the final inspection discloses any significant departure from the description or design of the system, as stated in the application or permit, or if any aspect of the system fails to comply with these regulations, approval shall be withheld. - (1) BCPH shall leave written notice of denial at the site, including deficiencies causing the disapproval. - (2) An additional inspection shall be made by BCPH upon notification that the deficiencies have been corrected and the system has been brought into compliance with these regulations. - 4.
-Before a system is placed in use, the owner, the owner's agent or the systems contractor must provide BCPH and the engineer, if engineer-designed, with notice that the progress of the work has been sufficiently completed to allow inspections to determine if all work has been performed in accordance with the permit requirements and to determine compliance of the system with the OWTS Act and the regulations adopted thereunder. - G. Final Permit Approval Requirements.
-Final approval of the permit by BCPH must include, but is not limited to: - 1.
-Receipt of letter from the engineer certifying construction of system as designed, if engineer-designed. - 2.
-Receipt of as-built drawing. - 3.
-Final inspection prior to backfilling system by BCPH confirming that the OWTS was installed according to the permit requirements and regulations or variances to the regulations. - 4.
-Identification of system contractor. - H. Division Authority to Administer and Enforce. - Wherever the term Board or BCPH is used in this regulation, said terms shall also include the Division under its designated authority for the purposes of administering and enforcing the provisions of this regulation where necessary to protect the public health and environment. - I. Primary Enforcement Responsibility. - 1.
-The primary responsibility for enforcement of the provisions of the OWTS Act and the regulations adopted under said article shall lie with the Board. - 2.
-In the event that the Board fails to administer and enforce the provisions of said section and the regulations adopted under the OWTS Act, the Division may assume such functions of BCPH or the Board as may be necessary to protect the public health and environment.
-Section 25-10-110, C.R.S. - J. Product Development Permit. - 1.
-BCPH may issue a product development permit for a proprietary treatment component or series of components.
-Requirements for proprietary treatment component acceptance are in Section 43.13 of CDPHE OWTS Regulations.
-It must be shown that a complete system meeting the requirements of this regulation and the site can be installed in the event the proprietary treatment component or sequence fails to perform.
+- 1. Local regulations must specify the stages of site evaluation, construction, installation, alteration, or repair at which the local public health agency shall require inspections. - 2.
+Before a system is placed in use, the owner, the owner's agent or the systems contractor must provide the local public health agency and the engineer, if engineer-designed, with notice that the progress of the work has been sufficiently completed to allow inspections to determine if all work has been performed in accordance with the permit requirements and to determine compliance of the system with the OWTS Act and the regulations adopted thereunder. - F. Final approval of the permit by the local public health agency must include, but is not limited to: - 1.
+Receipt of letter from the engineer certifying construction of system as designed, if engineer-designed; - 2.
+Receipt of as-built drawing; - 3.
+Final inspection prior to backfilling system by the local public health agency confirming that the OWTS was installed according to the permit requirements and regulations or variances to the regulations; and - Identification of system contractor. - G. Division Authority to Administer and Enforce - 1.
+Wherever the term local board of health or local public health agency is used in this regulation, said terms shall also include the Division under its designated authority for the purposes of administering and enforcing the provisions of this regulation where necessary to protect the public health and environment. - H. Primary Enforcement Responsibility - 1.
+The primary responsibility for enforcement of the provisions of the OWTS Act and the regulations adopted under said article shall lie with the local board of health. - 2.
+In the event that a local board of health fails to administer and enforce the provisions of said section and the regulations adopted under the OWTS Act, the Division may assume such functions of the local public health agency or local board of health as may be necessary to protect the public health and environment.
+25-10-110, C.R.S. - I. Product Development Permit - 1.
+The local public health agency may issue a product development permit for a proprietary treatment component or series of components.
+Requirements for proprietary treatment component acceptance are in section 13.D.
+It must be shown that a complete system, meeting the requirements of this regulation and the site, can be installed in the event the proprietary treatment component or sequence fails to perform.
 The product under development may then be added to the treatment system, allowing the product developer to gather data about the product's performance in the field.